How to Get Testimonials & Case Studies Without the Awkwardness

 - Is there anything else you’d like to add?

 Meg adapted these testimonial questions from Sean D’Souza’s awesome The Brain Audit.
-We are big fans of both of these resources because not only are they essentially having your best clients to write case studies for you, they’re helping you research and learn about the projects you worked on.
+I’m a big fan of TBA.Not only are they essentially having your best clients to write case studies for you, they’re helping you research and learn about the projects you worked on.

 Here are a few more questions we think are worth asking at the end of a project: